streamlit/docs/content/library/advanced-features/dataframes.md

 ## Configuring columns

-You will be able configure the display and editing behavior of columns via `st.dataframe` and `st.experimental_data_editor` in to-be-announced future releases.
+You will be able configure the display and editing behavior of columns via `st.dataframe` and `st.data_editor` in to-be-announced future releases.
 We are developing an API to let you add images, charts, and clickable URLs in dataframe columns.
 Additionally, you will be able to make individual columns editable, set columns as categorical and specify which options they can take, hide the index of the dataframe, and much more.

 <Important>